 Loading chart ...

 One of the Razer Barracuda Pro’s major selling points is that it is Razer’s only ANC-ready headset in the Barracuda line.
-Attenuating up to 45dB of high-frequency noise and with good isolation, the headset is well equipped for dampening intrusive environmental sounds.
-In particular, the headset’s ANC quells low-end incidental noises like car engines and AC drones better than its siblings’ passive isolation.
+Attenuating up to 45dB of high-frequency noise, the headset is well equipped for dampening intrusive environmental sounds.
+In particular, the headset’s ANC quells low-end incidental noises from cars and AC fans.
 The headset makes life easier by adorning an ANC control on the right ear cup.
 This allows you to toggle different ANC modes directly from the cans and should come as standard on all future Razer Barracuda 2 headsets.

 Comprehensive connectivity options

 The best gaming headsets feature platform-agnostic features and many connectivity options.
 For example, the Razer Barracuda X (2022) comes packaged with a USB-C 2.4GHz dongle and a USB-A to USB-C adapter to hook up older devices.
 The headset also sports a 3.5mm headphone cable for wired listening.
-Combined with Bluetooth 5.2, the Barracuda X (2022) can connect to PC, PlayStation 4 and 5, Xbox One and Series S/X, Nintendo Switch, Steam Deck, and mobile.
+Combined with Bluetooth 5.2, the Barracuda X (2022) can connect to a PC, PlayStation 4 and 5, Xbox One and Series S/X, Nintendo Switch, Steam Deck, and mobile.

 Improved sound quality